hitokiri-mata/katacoda-courses/kubernetes-containers/oci/step3-dive.md

 ## Dive

-A tool for exploring a container image, layer contents, and discovering ways to shrink the size of your OCI image.
+Dive is a tool for exploring a container image, viewing layer contents, and discovering ways to shrink the size of your OCI image.

-Return to the default directory and install the _Dive_ tool.
+Return to the default directory and install the Dive tool.

 `cd ~/`{{execute}}